 Adjunct assistant professor, Department of Communication

-As director of CEI, Kroll is developing and leading a strategic plan that will build partnerships with university deans and faculty to positively impact student learning outcomes through the art of teaching and the science of learning and transform CEI from an educational research center into an innovative teaching and learning center.
+As director of CEI, Kroll is developing and leading a strategic plan that will build partnerships with university deans and faculty to positively impact student learning outcomes and transform CEI from an educational research center into an innovative teaching and learning center.

 Before joining CEI, Kroll served as the assistant dean for online education in UB’s Graduate School of Education (GSE).
 Among the highlights of her tenure in GSE, Kroll developed the university’s first blended and fully online programs.

 Kroll also holds multiple roles within the State University of New York (SUNY), including serving as a member of the Open SUNY Advisory Board, an institutional readiness assessor and a core community of practice team member and research fellow for the Center for Online Teaching Excellence.
 Additionally, Kroll co-founded the UB Online Learning Collaborative and is a member of both the Pennsylvania State University COACTIVE Learning Lab team and the Continuing Education Association.

 A higher education professional with over twenty years of experience, Kroll holds a PhD in Communication from UB.
 Kroll’s research focuses on the optimization of pedagogy for self-regulated learning environments, specifically MOOCs (massive open online courses).
 As a result of her expertise, Kroll regularly presents at national conferences and is frequently invited to serve as a grant and proposal reviewer for national organizations.

 Thank you for taking the time to learn more about the Center for Educational Innovation (CEI).
 Our center is dedicated to faculty development, and we hope you take advantage of all the opportunities we offer.